 Maintain a Full Charge

 It’s always a good idea to keep your razor fully charged, as a low powered razor will not be reliable to be used.
 Shaving razors tend to work a little harder when dealing with balms and creams, and this is especially true with wet shavers.
 It won’t have a steady speed while performing its job and thus the quality of your shave will suffer greatly.
 Uneven patches, pulled hair instead of cut hair, etc. will be the result of it.
+If you have a USB razor, you can recharge your razor using your laptops usb port.
+(Check these extra resources for more info).

 Get Your Sensitive Areas First